cngvl/cngvl/README.md

 Here's a bit about me!
 * I'm a tech bootcamp graduate with a background in scientific research looking to become a software engineer with a particular interest in physiology, automation and problem solving.
+* Have a look at [my personal portfolio page](https://cngvl.github.io/portfolio-react/)!
 <br>

 Projects that I'm currently working on 🧱 ...
 * Slowly chipping away at LeetCode questions 💀💀💀
-* Building my personal portfolio 🙋
 <br>

 Projects that I'm planning to do in the future ⏳ ...